nitish7562/40-Commands-of-Linux/README.md

 # Basic Linux Commands:

-### In this documentation we cover 40 or above commands of the Linux
+### In this documentation we cover basic commands of the Linux